-- The module supports secure logging of transactions, data, and events to enable auditing - Operator restrictions for accessing, archiving, or deleting logs are configured by settings and policies established by system administrators - Logs should be audited on a daily basis, and an appropriate notification tree should be established for escalating and investigating any suspicious log activity
+- The module supports secure logging of transactions, data, and events to enable auditing. - Operator restrictions for accessing, archiving, or deleting logs are configured by settings and policies established by system administrators. - Logs should be audited daily, and an appropriate notification tree should be established for escalating and investigating any suspicious log activity